zenml-io/zenml/README.md

 - Start a thread in our [Slack channel](https://zenml.io/slack-invite).

-# 🙋‍♀️ Contributing & Community
+# 🙋‍♀️ Contributing and Community

 We would love to develop ZenML together with our community!
 Best way to get started is to select any issue from the [`good-first-issue`